 - Law enforcement

 If you’re interested in furthering your education even more, you can also find bachelor’s and master’s degree programs in the following areas:

 - Environmental sciences

 - Criminal justice

-Overall job growth for police and detectives will be on par with the national average, at 7% through 2030.
-Similarly, employment of conservation scientists and foresters is expected to be 7% though 2030, adding another 1,700 jobs in that time frame.
-The BLS predicts state-owned forests will likely see the most growth in employment.
+Overall job growth for police and sheriffs will be slower than the national average, at 3.1% through 2031.
+Similarly, employment of conservation scientists and foresters is expected to be 4.5%—as fast as average—though 2031, adding another 1,800 jobs in that time frame.
+The BLS predicts that state-owned forests will likely see the most growth in employment.